 Anoro Ellipta (umeclidinium/vilanterol)

-Anticholinergic and LABA medicines work by helping the muscles around the airways in your lungs stay relaxed to prevent symptoms such as wheezing, cough, chest tightness, and shortness of breath.
+Anoro Ellipta (umeclidinium/vilanterol) is a treatment for chronic obstructive pulmonary disease (COPD).
+It helps the muscles around the airways in your lungs stay relaxed.
+This helps prevent symptoms such as wheezing, cough, chest tightness, and shortness of breath.
 These symptoms can occur when the muscles around the airways tighten, making it difficult to breathe.1

 What are the ingredients in Anoro Ellipta?